mkuzma96/MT/README.md

-# Estimating ITE with missing treatment information
+# Estimating ITE with Missing Treatment Information

 This is a repository for the paper "Estimating Individualized Treatment Effects with Missing Treatment Information".
 The repository includes the following scripts: